WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

 While this type of testing is difficult to encapsulate, some general guidelines can guide the reviewer.
 To illustrate these guidelines, we will use the example of adding the ability to move a bishop chess piece:

 1. **Test the intended outcome of the change:** Move the bishop in a diagonal fashion to different legal positions and ensure the move was processed properly.
-2. **Test several invalid outcomes of the change to ensure errors are produced:** Move the bishop in several illegal patterns to ensure that none are allowed to occur (either by automatically moving the piece back to its original location, producing a visible error message, etc.)
+2. **Test several invalid outcomes of the change to ensure errors are produced:** Move the bishop in several illegal patterns to ensure that none are allowed to occur (either by automatically moving the piece back to its original location, producing a visible error message, etc.) Examples of invalid moves would be jumping another piece, moving off the board, or moving in a non-diagonal fashion.
 3. **Test other components on the page to ensure they still work:** After completing a move, attempt to use the browser Back button to ensure the move persists.
 Navigate to other pages and return to this page.
 Test menus and other page components to ensure they still behave properly.

 Other tests can certainly be performed, but at a minimum, ***a reviewer should strive to test intended outcomes, unintended outcomes, and continued operation of other components***.